Code-Institute-Submissions/RoDoCode-Menooh/README.md

   - [Acknowledgements](#acknowledgements)

 ## Overview
 This project is designed and developed to help users create and manage their own recipe books for cooking at home.
-The users are given the option to create their own recipes, add recipes from other users cookbooks, and create variants of other recipes.
+Think Pinterest for foodies.
+The users are given the option to create their own recipes, add recipes from other users cookbooks, and create variants of other users recipes.
 Users can then forward a single recipe to a contact for the purposes of preparing that meal and purchasing ingredients.
 All these functionalities are available to any user with an account. <br>
 The website was created for domestic users, but there is no reason that businesses wouldnt also use it.
 This is a working demonstration of this site model which has the potential to be scaled to a functioning business in it's own right. <br>
 **Menooh - cookbook building website** was developed using Python (Django), HTML, CSS and JavaScript by storing the data in a PostgreSQL database.
 <br><br>